ansys/pyedb/doc/source/user_guide/edb_information_queries/edb_queries.rst

 - Load a layout.
 - Get statistics.
-- Get nets and plot them in Matplotlib.
+- Get nets and plot them in matplotlib.
 - Get all components and then get pins from components connected to a given net.

 .. autosummary::